GuangweiJiang/newbie_training/linux_android_basic_training/linux_drivers_training/readme.txt

 Notes:
 For "Course#01 Linux Developing introduce",
-Please click "read" button on below link, and enjoy the training (the link only work for wistron internal network), http://elearnwksrd.wistron.com.cn/xms/data/246/content/0278FCF482B568A7196F/text/index.html
+Please click "read" button on below link, and enjoy the training (the link only works for Wistron internal network), http://elearnwksrd.wistron.com.cn/xms/data/246/content/0278FCF482B568A7196F/text/index.html